List of DC Comics characters: D: Carla Draper

 Carla Draper is the daughter of Carl Draper who made an appearance in Superboy (vol. 4) #26 (May 1996) under the name Snare.
 She responded to a request from the Hawaiian Special Crimes Unit to Draper Security for assistance in capturing the supervillain Knockout, who was on the run with a misguided Superboy in tow.
 Snare, aware of her father's obsession, tried to prove that she could do something that he could not by capturing Superboy.
 This led to a fight with the SCU, during which Superboy and Knockout escaped.

-Penny Dreadful
+Dreadbolt

+Dreadnought

+The Dreadnought is a character in DC Comics appearing in The New 52 continuity.
+He serves as an agent of H.I.V.E., along with Psiphon.
+He appears in Superboy (vol. 4) #20, where he is sent by H.I.V.E. to New York City to apprehend Doctor Psycho, who had escaped from a H.I.V.E. facility, and Superboy, whose psionic powers were of interest to H.I.V.E.
+The two characters teamed up and managed to defeat H.I.V.E. soldiers.
+The Dreadnought was sent flying by Superboy and landed in the Hudson River.